epic-kitchens/epic-kitchens-download-scripts/README.md

 python epic_downloader.py --rgb-frames --flow-frames
 ```

 Will download both RGB and optical flow frames.

+For more information about objects masks (which you download with `--masks`), check out [the dedicated repository](https://github.com/epic-kitchens/epic-kitchens-100-object-masks).

 ## Specifying participants